Prevalence of malnutrition and sarcopenia in Swiss rehabilitation settings

 Prof. Dr. Undine Lehmann

-Berner Reha Zentrum AG
+Berner Reha Zentrum

 Universitäre Altersmedizin FELIX PLATTER